LysaEngine/.github/profile/README.md

 - **Cross-Platform**: Designed for Windows (DirectX 12 & Vulkan), Linux (Vulkan) and potentially other platforms supporting Vulkan.
 - **Editor**: Add-on to use Blender as an editor
 - **Scripting**: [Lua](https://lua.org/) bindings for high-level logic and rapid prototyping.

-## Getting Started

-Please refer to the [Documentation](https://henrimichelon.github.io/Lysa/) for detailed instructions on how to integrate and build the engine in your project.

 ## Additional features